MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/fix-problems-in-windows-search.md

 ---
 title: Fix problems in Windows Search
-description: Provides troubleshooting option for problems that affect the search results in the Windows Search feature in Windows 10. ms.date: 09/08/2020
+description: Provides troubleshooting option for problems that affect the search results in the Windows Search feature in Windows 11 and Windows 10. ms.date: 12/26/2022
 author: Deland-Han
 ms.author: delhan
 manager: dcscontentpm